 Month: December 2021

 Babies and toddlers require A LOT of attention, so it’s easy to forget that they need some freedom and independence too.
-So let’s talk about ‘independent play’.
-A time that our children get to be fully engaged in their own play experiences without our interference …
+So let’s talk about how to encourage independent play.
+Independent play is a time that our children get to be fully engaged in their own …

 Because I have a very clingy 2 year old when it comes to unfamiliar social environments, I was prompted to write this post on shyness and how to support shy toddlers.